B2B vs B2C Marketing: What’s the difference? Right off the bat, the one obvious difference between the two categories of marketing is scale.

 B2C campaigns usually have bigger markets.
 Even if you’re targeting a specific niche, you can still take advantage of keywords that attract a more general audience.

 B2B is a bit trickier here – the pool of potential “buyers” is much smaller.
-In the case of B2B marketing, you must target even more precisely to get in front of the people who are more willing to make a purchase.
+Hence, In the case of B2B marketing, you must target even more precisely to get in front of the people who are more willing to make a purchase.

 LinkedIn has developed a reputation being the top in the B2B world; this is where you can connect to many other business professionals.
-Content Marketing Institute found that 63% of marketers rated LinkedIn as the most effective B2B social platform.
+Concurrently, Content Marketing Institute found that 63% of marketers rated LinkedIn as the most effective B2B social platform.